centresource/jersey/README.md

 # Jersey
 Jersey is a style guide for internal Centresource applications.
 Read the installation section for more inforation for getting up and running.

-It is recommended that you include [Normalize](http://necolas.github.io/normalize.css/) in your project before loading the Jersey styles.
-You should also include [FontAwesome](http://fortawesome.github.io/Font-Awesome/) if you plan on using icons in your navigation.
+You should include [FontAwesome](http://fortawesome.github.io/Font-Awesome/) if you plan on using icons in your navigation.

 ## Documentation